markqvist/Reticulum/docs/source/understanding.rst

 Destination Naming
 ^^^^^^^^^^^^^^^^^^

-Destinations are created and named in an easy to understand dotted notation of *aspects* , and represented on the network as a hash of this value.
+Destinations are created and named in an easy to understand dotted notation of *aspects*, and represented on the network as a hash of this value.
 The hash is a SHA-256 truncated to 80 bits.
 The top level aspect should always be a unique identifier for the application using the destination.
 The next levels of aspects can be defined in any way by the creator of the application.

+Aspects can be as long and as plentiful as required, and a resulting long destination name will not impact efficiency, as names are always represented as truncated SHA-256 hashes on the network.

-For example, a destination for a environmental monitoring application could be made up of the application name, a device type and measurement type, like this:
+As an example, a destination for a environmental monitoring application could be made up of the application name, a device type and measurement type, like this:

 .. code-block:: text